AwaisRehman262/E-commerce/README.md

 Here are some ideas to get you started:
 -->

-### - This is the readme file of my first e-commerce website.
+ - This is the readme file of my first e-commerce website.
-### - In this file i will write every feature that i will create in this website
+ - In this file i will write every feature that i will create in this website.
+### Features
+- Dynamic products in 'index.html' indexed on Product Array.
+- Save cart products in local storage.
+- Dynamic cart products on 'cart.html'.
+- Saving login state to local storage.
+-

 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...